CS5008Fall2025/homework-sorts-skakked/Report.md

 ### 6. Stable vs Unstable
 Look up stability as it refers to sorting.
 In your own words, describe one sort that is stable and one sort that isn't stable
+> A stable sorting algorithm is a sorting method that preserves the relative order of elements that are considered equal according to the sorting criteria
+> Merge sort is stable because the relative order is maintained because it always sorts from the left subarray first preserving order.
+Quick sort is unstable because it doesn't preserve the original order because swaps elements around without tracking its order.

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.
+> We need stability in cases where we are sorting by multiple criteria or when equal elements have additional information that shouldn't be lost.
+For example sorting for a shopping site, sorting products by category and then by price within each category.

 ### 7. Gold Thief